 History, tourist information, and nearby accommodation

-The house was built around 1480 by John Elllys, and has remained remarkably unaltered since then.
-The downstairs hall and parlour are open to visit, as is the solar on the first floor.
+The Grade II* listed house was built around 1480 by John Elllys, and has remained remarkably unaltered since then.
+The downstairs hall and parlour are open to visit, as is the solar (a private family room, now a bedchamber) on the first floor.

 Stoneacre is said to take its name from the fact that it stands on a bed of limestone.
 Behind the house is a restored cottage garden, well worth seeing for its colourful displays of daffodils in spring and daisies in summer.
 Stoneacre also makes an excellent starting place for woodland walks through the Otham Valley.